Introducing The Vivint Gives Back Project

 Vivint Gives Back is a program where Vivint provides in home security to special needs families at a significantly reduced rate.

 Monthly service fees are based on a sliding scale and range between $15 – $40 per month, depending on families income and the equipment package is no cost.
 Below is a list of the items you get to choose from.
 You can always purchase more at a discounted rate.

-That’s the basic rundown and now it’s time to share how I’ve implemented this system, to improve the safety and security of my 3 kids with Autism.
+That’s the basic rundown, and now it’s time to share how I’ve implemented this system, to improve the safety and security of my three kids with Autism.

 In my house, I have every exterior door monitored, meaning when a door opens, a doorbell rings.
-The identity of the door is announced through the central panel and my phone receives the an alert providing the same information.
+The identity of the door is announced through the central panel, and my phone receives the alert providing the same information.

 A wireless indoor camera is used to help me keep an eye on my kids, from my phone or tablet.
 You can see an example of that use when scrolling through the pictures above.
 When my kids had the stomach flu this past week, I was able to move the camera into their bedroom and monitor how they were doing from my couch.

 My setup also includes a motion/glass break/CO/Smoke/Fire/Flood sensors as well as door locks, a doorbell camera, and wireless thermostat.